- Get Help

 a. is a freely given “yes”;

-b. cannot be given by someone who is asleep, or unconscious;
+b. cannot be given by someone who is incapacitated, including for example a person who is asleep or unconscious;

 c. can never be obtained through threats, coercion or other pressure tactics;